 Food and water can become contaminated with Cyclospora parasites through contact with human feces (poop).
 People infected with Cyclospora parasites excrete the parasites through their feces.
 Cyclospora becomes infectious days or weeks after being passed in feces.
-“So it’s unlikely that you can get the infection directly from a person infected with Cyclospora, such as a restaurant worker who doesn’t wash his or her hands adequately after using the toilet.”
+According to the Mayo Clinic, “…it’s unlikely that you can get the infection directly from a person infected with Cyclospora, such as a restaurant worker who doesn’t wash his or her hands adequately after using the toilet.”

 Cyclospora symptoms often include:

 Less common symptoms that are sometimes present with Cyclospora infection include:

 Sometimes people can have a Cyclospora infection without having any symptoms.

 Symptoms of Cyclospora infection usually begin 2 days to 2 weeks after eating food contaminated with Cyclospora parasites.

 If left untreated, Cyclosporiasis symptoms can last for several weeks to a month.
 In some cases, symptoms can last even longer.
 Diarrhea may return.
 Fatigue may continue even after the gastrointestinal symptoms stop.